 Sometimes, you might want something a little different in your biscuit, especially if you make them as often as we do in The Bachelor’s Kitchen (by popular demand).
 Combine that with some leftover baked sweet potatoes and you have the makings of a new take on fluffy scratch biscuits.

-In our house, we had a couple of leftover baked sweet potatoes and we thought about making this new biscuit version.
+In The Bachelor’s Kitchen one day, we had a couple of leftover baked sweet potatoes and we thought about making this new biscuit version.
 This used all ingredients you already have in your pantry.
 So, a trip to the store is not necessary.

-For equipment, you need a large and medium mixing bowl, a potato masher, a cookie sheet, if your sweet potatoes aren’t already cooked you’ll need a medium to large saucepan.
+For equipment, you need a large and medium mixing bowl, a potato masher, a cookie sheet, if your sweet potatoes aren’t already cooked you’ll need a medium saucepan.

 As usual, this recipe is available in a more conventional format in our Recipes section.